ea1het/local_hybrid_ai/docs/pending.md

 - Extend documentation-contract coverage from structural navigation to public-command coverage so every top-level `local-ai` command, including `completion`, is represented by the CLI command map and canonical documentation.

-The existing `src/local_ai_cli/common/tests/test_documentation_contract.py` already validates documentation-directory indexes, TOC backlinks, relative links, Mermaid fences, Gherkin scope documentation and publication hygiene; this item concerns semantic public-command coverage beyond those existing checks.
+The existing `tests/repository/test_documentation_contract.py` already validates documentation-directory indexes, TOC backlinks, relative links, Mermaid fences, Gherkin scope documentation and publication hygiene; this item concerns semantic public-command coverage beyond those existing checks.

 ## P2 — Upgrade engine hardening

-- Registry-driven version discovery (`upgrade/registry.py`) compares tag numbers purely arithmetically; it has no concept of versioning-scheme identity.
+- Registry-driven version discovery (`upgrade/_registry.py`) compares tag numbers purely arithmetically; it has no concept of versioning-scheme identity.
 A component under `manual` upgrade policy whose upstream registry adopts an incompatible numbering convention with a numerically larger leading segment (for example a switch from SemVer to date-based tags) can be misreported as having a newer version available, even though the two tag lineages are not comparable. `minor-series`/`major-series` policies already reject this via their own major-number check; only `manual` policy is exposed.
 No generic registry-side signal distinguishes versioning schemes, so this remains an accepted, narrow residual risk rather than an open defect.

-## P2 — Architecture cleanup

-- `src/local_ai_cli/context.py` declares `CommandContext`, a global-modifiers dataclass that is never imported by any runtime code path; `cli.py` resolves its own separate `CLIContext` instead.
-Either wire `CommandContext` into the real dispatch path it was meant to serve, or remove it.

 ## P2 — Operations

 - Define retention and cleanup treatment for historical local backup sets; verified recovery evidence must not be deleted incidentally.
 - Define an operator-owned cleanup policy for migration dumps, migration markers and destructive-recovery test material without embedding host-specific absolute paths or temporary artifact names in repository documentation.
+This now has a concrete instance: a successful `postgres-major-upgrade` deliberately leaves the pre-upgrade PostgreSQL data directory (`<name>.pre-upgrade-<timestamp>`) in place indefinitely; deciding when it is safe to delete, and whether to automate that decision, is unresolved.

 ## P2 — Documentation maintenance